adrianreal/PopSpot-A-Demand-Prediction-System-for-Vehicles-on-demand/README.md

 Given the input of a record of features from a particular period of a particular day, where these features comprise of 1) Attributes, 2) Long-term Historical Features and 3) Short-term Historical Features, predict the demand of Grab vehicles at that period.

 ## Model Choice
 For model choice, gradient boost decision tree (GBDT) methods are highly effective for problems with structured inputs (i.e. tables).
 In particular, LightGBM [1] is one of the most effective and efficient GBDT methods.
 As such, we leverage LightGBM for this problem.
+For more details of the settings used, please refer to training.py.

 ## Experiments
 To study the effectiveness of the proposed solution, some experiments are conducted.
 In this section, the characteristics of the dataset is first introduced.
 Then, the impacts of different types of features are discussed.
 Finally, the effectiveness of different methods for demand estimation are compared.